-John W. Thurber
+John Wendell Thurber

-When he was a freshman in academy, the Atlantic Union College quartet invited him to sing first tenor with them.
+When he was a freshman in at South Lancaster Academy, the Atlantic Union College quartet invited him to sing first tenor with them.
 The group was racially mixed and it was Thurber's first exposure to the singing of Spirituals.
 The group became very popular, and in his sophomore year they entered and won a regional Ted Mack Talent show singing Li'l Liz I love Ya.
 They were all set to proceed to the national competition in New York when the president of AUC informed them that they couldn't because the program was sponsored by Old Gold cigarettes.

 Near the end of his stay at SMC, when the Adelphian Quartet disbanded, he and Jack Veazey, who had also been a member, joined with Jim McClintock and Duane Stier to form a new group called the King's Men.
 They would sing together for a year.